Mad Dogs and Englishmen

 April’s Full Pink Moon

-I love all phases of the moon but I especially search for the full moon no matter where I am, whether it’s in the desert or the mountains or at the beach or even if it’s at my house–mama moon always makes her presence known and felt.
+I love all phases of the moon but I especially search the sky for a full moon no matter if I’m in the desert or the mountains or at the beach or even at home–mama moon always makes her presence known and felt.

 Phlox 'Star of Heaven', Moss Phlox – Dancing Oaks Nursery and Gardens